humboldt-cs/cs480-pub-crawl/README.md

 * As a user, I want to create a plan for me or my friends listing what I'd like to do or what I plan on doing

-* As a user, I want to be able to record my night either for future reminiscing or alert of my alcohol/drug use status for my safety
+* As a user, I want to be able to record my night to share with other friends, for future reminiscing, or alert of my alcohol/drug use status for my safety

-*

 **Optional Nice-to-have Stories**